-We have also experienced a delay in patient enrollment for our ongoing Phase 1 clinical trial of AUTO4.
-This trial is being conducted in the United Kingdom and in Spain; the healthcare systems in both countries have been heavily impacted by COVID-19, leading to a stop of enrollment in the second quarter.
-The return to normal activity in both countries has been slower than expected, and as a consequence, we now expect first data from this Phase 1 clinical trial to be available in the first half of 2021 instead of the fourth quarter of 2020.
+Currently, our Phase 1/2 clinical trial of AUTO3 in relapsed or refractory diffuse large B-cell lymphoma, or r/r DLBCL, has not been significantly impacted by the COVID-19 pandemic and patient enrollment remains on track.
+We have experienced a delay in patient enrollment for our ongoing Phase 1 clinical trial of AUTO4 in peripheral T-cell lymphoma targeting TRBC1.
+This trial is being conducted in the United Kingdom and in Spain.
+These countries have been more impacted by the COVID-19 pandemic, resulting in suspended patient enrollment for a time period.
+As a consequence, we now expect first data from this Phase 1 clinical trial to be available in the first half of 2021 instead of the fourth quarter of 2020.

-Our preclinical programs have been minimally impacted, and we continue to expect our programs AUTO5, AUTO6NG, AUTO7 to enter clinical development in 2021.
-Our first clinical studies with AUTO1NG in pediatric ALL and AUTO8 in multiple myeloma remain on track to begin in the second half of 2020.
+Our preclinical programs have been minimally impacted, and we continue to expect our AUTO5, AUTO6NG and AUTO7 programs to enter clinical development in 2021.
+Our initial clinical studies with AUTO1NG in pediatric ALL and AUTO8 in multiple myeloma remain on track to begin towards the end of 2020 and first half of 2021, respectively.